-YORK provides a turnkey TO-15 sampling package of certified clean summa canisters, flow controllers, and filters that have been engineered to simplify sample collection in the field.
+York Analytical provides a turnkey TO-15 sampling package of certified clean summa canisters, flow controllers, and filters that have been engineered to simplify sample collection in the field.
 We offer a variety of air sampling analyses using Tedlar bags, summa canisters, and charcoal tubes (see below for more detail).

 Air Sampling Services

-YORK and has been involved with the analysis of volatile organic compounds (VOCs) in various air matrices since 1982.
+York Analytical Laboratories has been involved with the analysis of volatile organic compounds (VOCs) in various air matrices since 1982.
 Early analyses by EPA Compendium methods TO-1 and TO-2 using thermal desorption-GC/MS techniques were employed to characterize VOCs in ambient air and landfill gas.

 Importance of Air Analysis